 If you want to continue, one of our pharmacists or pharmacy interns, under the direct supervision of a pharmacist, will connect you with the following services.
 The goal is to help you reach the best results to fit your needs:

 - Annual Comprehensive Medication Review (CMR).
 Conducted by phone or face-to-face, a CMR creates a collection of all of your medication-related information.
 The pharmacist will go over your medications and medical conditions.
 The CMR takes approximately 45 minutes and addresses any of your concerns.

 - Personal Medication List (PML).
 A list of all your prescriptions and over-the-counter medications discussed during the review.
 The PML can be updated as needed.
-(Sample PML)
+Sample PML (PDF)

 - Medication Action Plan (MAP).
 One of our MTMP pharmacists creates your MAP.
 It helps you follow steps in taking medications to reach your health goals.